npushpakumara/go-backend-template/README.md

 - PostgreSQL database with Gorm ORM
 - Dependency injection with Uber FX
 - Docker support for easy containerization
-- Sending emails using AWS SES
+- Sending emails using AWS SES and SMTP
 - Oauth implementation with Goth

 ## Getting Started